NFC Business Cards – Can They Replace Real Ones?

 And when you collect these physical cards after a networking event, they just end up clutter in your office or even your home.

-In the digital age, modern substitutes for physical business cards have become incredibly popular.
+In the digital age, digital alternates to business cards have become incredibly popular.

 The emergence of near-field communication (NFC) business cards has done away with the restrictions in space that traditional business cards are infamous for.
 They are also much easier to update and distribute than physical cards.

 Do you want to know more about NFC business cards?
-Join us as we discuss them in detail below, including how they work and their pros and cons.
+Or the best NFC business cards?
+Join our NFC business cards review as we discuss them in detail below, including how they work and their pros and cons.

 What Is NFC Technology?